filippofiocchi/github-issue-thermal-printer/README.md

  ```
 python printer.py
  ```
-and if you have some open issue in your repository it will print the recipt with the information.
+and if you have some open issue in your repository it will print the receipt with the information.
 If every things work make the program automatic by using crontab :
  ```
 crontab -e
  ```